EricMFink/EmploymentCasebook/_pages/chap1.md

 #### Section 7---Right of employees as to organization, collective bargaining, etc.

-Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, and shall also have the right to refrain from any or all of such activities except to the extent that such right may be affected by an agreement requiring membership in a labor organization as a condition of employment as authorized in section 158(a)(3) of this title.
+Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection, and shall also have the right to refrain from any or all of such activities except to the extent that such right may be affected by an agreement requiring membership in a labor organization as a condition of employment as authorized in section 158(a)(3)[^nlra1] of this title.

+[^nlra1]:
+  {-} § 158(a)(3) allows agreements between an employer and a union under which employees who are members of a collective bargaining unit represented by the union must either maintain union membership or pay an agency fee to the union.
+Under § 164(b) (added as part of the Taft-Harley Act), such agreements are not authorized if they are prohibited by state law.

 #### Section 8---Unfair labor practices

-(a)Unfair labor practices by employer
+(a) Unfair labor practices by employer

 It shall be an unfair labor practice for an employer—

 (1) to interfere with, restrain, or coerce employees in the exercise of the rights guaranteed in section 157 of this title;

 (2) to dominate or interfere with the formation or administration of any labor organization or contribute financial or other support to it: Provided, That subject to rules and regulations made and published by the Board pursuant to section 156 of this title, an employer shall not be prohibited from permitting employees to confer with him during working hours without loss of time or pay;

-	(3) by discrimination in regard to hire or tenure of employment or any term or condition of employment to encourage or discourage membership in any labor organization: [ ... ];
+(3) by discrimination in regard to hire or tenure of employment or any term or condition of employment to encourage or discourage membership in any labor organization [ ... ];

 (4) to discharge or otherwise discriminate against an employee because he has filed charges or given testimony under this subchapter;

 (5) to refuse to bargain collectively with the representatives of his employees, subject to the provisions of section 159(a) of this title.

+(d) Obligation to bargain collectively.

+For the purposes of this section, to bargain collectively is the performance of the mutual obligation of the employer and the representative of the employees to meet at reasonable times and confer in good faith with respect to wages, hours, and other terms and conditions of employment, or the negotiation of an agreement, or any question arising thereunder, and the execution of a written contract incorporating any agreement reached if requested by either party, but such obligation does not compel either party to agree to a proposal or require the making of a concession [ … ]